grame-cncm/faust/tools/benchmark/README.md

 Here are the available options:

 - `-llvm/interp to chosse eithe LLVM or Interpreter backend`
-- `-nvoices N to satrt th DSP in polyphonic mode with N voices`
+- `-nvoices N to start the DSP in polyphonic mode with N voices`
 - `-midi to activate MIDI control`
 - `-osc to activate OSC control`
 - `-httpd to activate HTTPD control`